Are Tankless Water Heaters Worth Your Money?

 The payback on that initial investment depends in part on how fast you can expect to recover those extra costs.
 Over time, utility bill savings from reduced energy usage adds up.
 Again, this goes back to how long do you expect to stay in your house.

 Another consideration is whether or not you need a new water heater.
 If your current tank water heater is nearing the end of its life expectancy, then this is something you might want to start thinking about.
 If you have a leak around the tank, or water doesn’t seem as hot as it used to be, it might be something you need to think about sooner rather than later.
+If your gas water heater flame is yellow or orange, we have some tips for you.

 If you have a perfectly good tank water heater but you are aiming at better energy efficiency, a tankless water heater is a good choice.
 But it is only a good choice if you are willing to pay the added upfront costs, not to mention replacing an appliance that doesn’t need replacement.